 On busy nights, these easy freezer meals will help you get a healthy dinner on the table without a lot of fuss.
 They include cozy soups, pastas, and more!

-When I want to get a quick, healthy dinner on the table, freezer meals are the first thing I turn to.
-These easy meals aren’t store-bought frozen dinners, but the soups, stews, and casseroles that I make ahead and freeze myself.
+Freezer meals are what I turn to when I want to get a quick, healthy dinner on the table on a busy weeknight.
+I’m not talking about store-bought frozen dinners, but the soups, stews, and casseroles that I make ahead and freeze myself.
 Stored and reheated the right way, these freezer meals are just as flavorful as they were on the day they were made.
 When I have a stash of them on hand, making a delicious, healthy dinner is as simple as heating one up!

 Below, you’ll find my favorite freezer meals to make ahead, along with my best tips for storing and reheating them.
 So pick a recipe, make a big batch of it, and save the leftovers for another day.
 Trust me, you’ll thank yourself later!

 Baked pastas and enchiladas are some of my favorite make-ahead freezer meals.
 They’re comforting, satisfying, and guaranteed to please, whether I’m warming them for a crowd or just Jack and me.